 Addiction specialists (Certified addiction counselor, interventionists)

 - Wellness coaches

 Secondly, looking out for professionally licensed staff with titles such as licensed and certified before or after their job title (i.e. licensed mental health counselor, certified addiction counselor) can reveal quality and competent professionals.
 This is vital in providing the patient with professional and knowledgeable care, deepening their recovery experience.
 Credible facilities can be found under the Joint Commission and another non-profit organization known as the Commission on Accreditation of Rehabilitation Facilities.
 Lastly, factors like the length of program time, and whether or not travel is best for the individual patient can be very helpful in determining if the facility would be able to cater to their needs.

 Traveling Versus Staying Local For Inpatient Rehab

 Location and the visual appeal of rehab is a major deciding factor in making a sound decision.
 Inpatient facilities can either be local or out of the city or state the patient resides in.
 Traveling for inpatient rehab can have benefits ranging from a deeper desire to follow through with treatment.
 Since traveling is a factor, fewer distractions are present.

 Patients can concentrate on the new setting without being reminded of past sounds, reminders, or locations associated with trauma.
 As a result, the patient may thrive in such settings.
-On the other hand, if patients prefer local settings and value having access to family members, traveling may seem overwhelming.
+On the other hand, if patients prefer local settings and value having access to family members, traveling may be a distraction.
 Additionally, costs differ based on local or distant rehab accommodations; understanding one’s budget can help define which location would be best.